ilan-uzan/sentinel/README.md

 ## 📖 Project Overview

-Sentinel is a cybersecurity monitoring tool that provides real-time system monitoring and alerting capabilities.
+Sentinel is a **minimal, functional cybersecurity monitoring tool** that provides real-time system monitoring and alerting capabilities.
 The application addresses the need for continuous system surveillance by collecting system data, storing events in a PostgreSQL database, and exposing a RESTful API for monitoring and alert management.

 **Problem**: Organizations need a lightweight, local agent for system monitoring without complex enterprise solutions.